henryhuang920712/Green-Supply-Chain-Coordination/README.md

 ### (2) Decentralised model

+In a decentralised supply chain, each member aims to optimize individual profits independently.
+The manufacturer determines green quality, and the retailer sets prices based on profitability.
+In the retailer-led Stackelberg game, the retailer decides on price first, aware of the manufacturer's decision on quality.
+Backward induction solves the manufacturer's problem, determining optimal quality e, then the retailer's model calculates optimal price p.
+To align with the retailer-led game, the manufacturer tends to set a high wholesale price.
+To maintain realism, we treat wholesale price as exogenous, set competitively in an environment with existing competitors.

+Optimal *e* under the decentralised decision-making is
 $$
 \begin{align}
 e^{d*}_m = \frac{(w - c)τ}{2h} \tag{7}\\
 \end{align}
 $$

+Optimal *p* under the decentralised decision-making is
 $$
 \begin{align}
 p^{d*}_r = \frac{a + wb + τe}{2b} = \frac{2h(a + bw) + τ^2(w -c)}{4bh} \tag{8}\\
 \end{align}
 $$

+Substituting $e^{d*}_m$ and $p^{d*}_r$ from Equations (7) and (8) into the demand function, we can calculate market demand under the decentralised framework as
 $$
 \begin{align}
 D^{d*} = \frac{2h(a - wb) + τ^2(w -c)}{4h} \tag{9}\\
 \end{align}
 $$

+Furthermore, by substitution of $e^{d*}_m$ and $p^{d*}_r$ from Equations (7) and (8) into Equation (5), we can calculate the manufacturer’s optimal profit (10) and retailer’s optimal profit (11) in the decentralised model as
 $$
 \begin{align}
 Π^{d*}_m &= (w - c)\frac{(a - wb)}{2} \tag{10}\\